 The historic mill town of Buckfastleigh and the neighbouring abbey village of Buckfast can be found nestling on the southern edge of eastern Dartmoor in Devon just off the A38, midway between the cities of Exeter and Plymouth.

-The most prominent benefactors of the town were the Hamlyn family who were the original owners of the woollen mills up until 1920 and together with other philanthropists in the town, new cottages were erected.
+The most prominent benefactors of the town were the Hamlyn family who were the original owners of the woollen mills up until 1920 and, together with other philanthropists in the town, erected new cottages.
 In 1887 they were instrumental in the building of a new Town Hall and community building to celebrate the Golden Jubilee of Queen Victoria.
-Land was also made available at this time for further public facilities which included Victoria Park, the tennis courst and the swimming pool.
+Land was also made available at this time for further public facilities which included Victoria Park, the tennis courts and the swimming pool.